11th Meeting of the Canadian Oxidative Stress Consortium (COSC)

 - Oxidative Stress and Neurodegeneration – Alzheimer’s Disease

 - Oxidative Stress in Neurology

-Dr Marcus Conrad, Helmholtz Zentrum München, Institute of Developmental Genetics, Neuherberg, Germany.
-Dr Conrad is an expert in redox-regulated cell-death signalling and his current focus is ferroptosis.
+Dr Marcus Conrad is from Helmholtz Zentrum München, Institute of Developmental Genetics, Neuherberg, Germany.
+He is an expert in redox-regulated cell death signalling and his current focus is ferroptosis.